mrqt0/best-practices/python/guidelines.md

 ```
 Major.Minor[.Patch]
 ```
-where Major, Minor and Patch are non-negative integers without leading zeroes.
+where Major, Minor and Patch are non-negative integers without leading zeros.
 You increment:
  - Major when you introduce backwards-incompatible API changes.
- - Minor when you add new public features without breakig the API.
+ - Minor when you add new public features without breaking the API.
  - Patch when you added bugfixes in a backwards-compatible manner.

 This is compatible with [PEP440 - Version Numbering](https://www.python.org/dev/peps/pep-0440/).